Mcrymbo/alx-interview/0x09-island_perimeter/README.md

 # 0x09-island_perimeter
-This is a readme file for interview preparation with island_perimeter
+This is a readme file for interview preparation with island_perimeter in python